The Cancer Treatment Outcome Transparency Act

 The data each state cancer registry collects and shares with our national registry is determined by statewide elected officials, often susceptible to influence from the enormously powerful lobbying industry of their state’s largest hospitals.

-This disjointed system has resulted in a shocking lack of Treatment Outcome Transparency for the millions of Americans who pay hospitals to administer cancer treatments each year.
+This disjointed system has resulted in a shocking lack of transparency for the millions of Americans who pay hospitals to administer cancer treatments each year.

-Until Congress acts, every cancer patient and doctor in the country will remain in the dark about how often treatments actually kill cancer and how often treatment side-effects have killed or harmed cancer patients.
+Until Congress acts, every cancer patient and doctor in the country will remain in the dark about how often treatments have actually killed cancer and how often treatment side-effects have harmed other cancer patients.

-It’s easy to join us by making 3 Calls To Congress at 202-224-3121.
-Ask the capitol switchboard operator to transfer you to your 2 Senators and Congressperson and demand they publicly commit to vote for The Cancer TOT Act.
+It’s easy to make 3 Calls To Congress at 202-224-3121 and ask the capitol switchboard operator to transfer you to your 2 Senators and Congressperson.

 To receive updates about The Cancer TOT Act’s path through Congress, please enter your email in the form below or send an email request to updates@cancertotnow.org.